MistyCommunity/Documentation/src/content/misty-ii/javascript-sdk/api-reference.md

 misty.GetMap([string callback], [string callbackRule = "synchronous"], [string skillToCall], [int prePauseMs], [int postPauseMs]);
 ```

-**Note:** With the on-robot JavaScript API, data returned by this and other "Get" type commands must be passed into a callback function to be processed and made available for use in your skill.
-By default, callback functions for "Get" type commands are given the same name as the correlated command, prefixed with an underscore: `_<COMMAND>`.
-For more on handling data returned by "Get" type commands, see ["Get" Data Callbacks](../../../misty-ii/javascript-sdk/javascript-skill-architecture/#-quot-get-quot-data-callbacks).

-{{box op="start" cssClass="boxed noteBox"}}
+This command is not functional with the Misty II Basic Edition

-**Note:** To obtain a valid response from `misty.GetMap()`, Misty must first have successfully generated a map.
+To obtain a valid response from `misty.GetMap()`, Misty must first have successfully generated a map.
 To change the currently active map, use the [`SetCurrentSlamMap`](../../../misty-ii/rest-api/api-reference/#setcurrentslammap) command in Misty's REST API.

-This command is currently in **Alpha**, and related hardware, firmware, or software is still under development.
-Feel free to use this command, but recognize that it may behave unpredictably at this time.
-{{box op="end"}}

 Misty’s maps are squares that are constructed around her initial physical location when she starts mapping.
 When a map is complete, it is a square with Misty’s starting point at the center.